Paraparaumu

-Like other towns in the area, it has a partner settlement at the coast called Paraparaumu Beach, which lies directly opposite Kapiti Island.
-The two towns form part of the Kapiti Coast District.
-Together with the nearby Raumati Beach and Raumati South they are among the fastest-growing urban areas in New Zealand, and are major dormitory towns with workers commuting to the cities that make up the Wellington urban area.
+Like other towns in the area, it has a partner settlement at the coast called Paraparaumu Beach, which is directly opposite Kapiti Island.
+The two towns form part of the Kāpiti Coast District.
+Together with the nearby Raumati Beach and Raumati South, they are among the fastest-growing urban areas in New Zealand, and are major dormitory towns with workers commuting to the cities that make up the Wellington urban area.
 The four towns between them have a 2012 population of over 49,000 people.
 Inland behind Paraparaumu is the Maungakotukutuku area.